CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 Hi all.
 Before downloading, I would like you to read the text below.
 My cryptocurrency was inspired by the US Constitution and the parliamentary system of government.
-My system has implemented a system that allows all participants to create laws and approve laws through democratic procedures.
+My system implements a system that allows all participants to create laws and approve laws through democratic procedures.
-Imagine a world where a resident of the United States, Mexico, Canada or other regions will elect their representatives and approve laws, and also using direct democracy, but I need you to participate, I am a developer and can modify code to make the legislative system better.
-Together we will be like the founding fathers of digital democracy.
+Imagine a world where residents of the USA, Mexico, Canada or other regions elect their representatives and approve laws, and also through direct democracy, but I need you to participate, I am a developer and can modify code so that the legal system becomes better.
+We will all be like the founding fathers of digital democracy.

-What are its benefits.
+What are its advantages.
-1. There are 576 blocks per day, for each block is given if the block index is even (difficulty * 30) of coins, if not even (difficulty * 30) + 1 coins. where difficulty is equal to the number of zeros in the hash.
+1. There are 576 blocks in a day, for each block it is given if the block index is even (difficulty * 30) coins, if not even (difficulty * 30) + 1 coin. where difficulty is equal to the number of zeros in the hash.
-2. Two unique digital dollar coins and digital shares.
+2. Two unique digital dollar and digital stock coins.
-3. No halving, instead, the restriction occurs by burning coins from all accounts in the amount 0.2% semi-annually for digital dollars and 0.4% for digital stocks.
+3. There is no halving; instead, the limitation occurs by burning coins from all accounts in the amount 0.2% every six months for digital dollars and 0.4% for digital stocks.
-4. Unique electoral system inspired by the principles of Libertarianism, the English Parliament and the US constitution.
+4. A unique electoral system inspired by the principles of libertarianism, the English and New Zealand parliaments and US Constitution.
-5. It has a unique mining system based on SHA-256.
+5. It has a unique mining system built on the basis of SHA-256 (A valid block must have the number zeros in the hash string equal to the amount of complexity and the number of zeros in the hash bits must be 2).
-6. Unique anti-centralization system.
-Such rules how the same address cannot mine a block twice in a row, and rule, if the index is even, only those whose balance of shares is even and not zero can mine, and if the index is not even, then that's it.
-   Makes this system decentralized.

 6. Difficulty adapts every 288 blocks.
-7. An election system that allows you to create your own faction and directly vote according to the rules of the network.
+7. An election system that allows you to elect your representatives to different branches of government and directly vote for them.
-8. Budgetary system, the state budget, which can be spent with the help of shareholders' votes.
-9. Unique system of government, consisting of elements of the English parliament and a charter inspired by the constitution US and libertarian principles, including the NAP.
+8. A unique system of government consisting of elements of the English parliament and a charter inspired by the constitution USA and libertarian principles, including NAP.
-10. The ability to mine blocks directly on the local server, which automatically connects to the global server, which only stores, updates and returns the current blockchain.
+9. The ability to mine blocks directly on a local server, which automatically connects to the global server, which only stores, updates and returns the current blockchain.
-11. All settings are made taking into account knowledge in the field of Macroeconomics and took into account such schools as Milton Friedman's Monetarism, Austrian School of Economics (Mises, Hayek), Silvio Gezel - money with demurrage and other books.
+10. All settings are made taking into account knowledge in the field of Macroeconomics and such schools as Milton Friedman’s Monetarism were taken into account, Austrian School of Economics (Mises, Hayek), Silvio Gesel - money with demurrage and other books.
-12. The algorithm is designed in such a way that over time the economy will grow more steadily and have a more stable exchange rate, which will prevent future crises such as the Deflationary Spiral and Stagflation, as well as allow for the optimal development of all of humanity. the total number of coins never exceeds 10 billion dollars and 5 billion shares if the difficulty is not higher than 10.
+11. The algorithm is designed in such a way that over time the economy will grow more steadily and have a more stable rate, which will prevent future crises such as Deflationary Spiral and Stagflation, and allow for the optimal development of all humanity. the total number of coins never exceeds 10 billion dollars and 5 billion shares unless the difficulty is higher than 10.
-13. Ultimately, this system will be able to function as a Confederation or Federation for humanity and eliminate such problems as financial crises (Deflationary Spiral, Stagflation, Galloping inflation, etc.)
+12. Ultimately this system will be able to function as a Confederation or Federation for humanity and eliminate problems such as financial crises (Deflationary Spiral, Stagflation, Galloping Inflation, etc.)
-    Pandemics, Space Threats, Environmental Issues and will reduce the occurrence of military conflicts.
+    Pandemics, Space Threats, Environmental problems and will reduce the occurrence of military conflicts.

 ## Mission.
 Using a new economic model that is resistant to deflationary and inflationary crises,